 The Vascular and Interventional Radiology Section of the Department of Radiology at the Medical College of Georgia at Augusta University, offers a one-year ACGME-accredited Vascular and Interventional Radiology Fellowship.
 Applicants for this position should be graduates from an ACGME-accredited Diagnostic Radiology Residency Program and should be board eligible or already certified by the American Board of Radiology.

 The type and complexity of Vascular and Interventional Radiology problems at the Augusta University Medical Center provide excellent training for our fellows.
-The superbly equipped and well-staffed department delivers quality patient care, provides opportunity for education and research, and functions as a problem-solving resource for Georgia's physicians.
+The superbly equipped department delivers quality patient care, provides opportunity for education and research, and functions as a problem-solving resource for Georgia's physicians.
 The fellowship caseload is provided by the care rendered on patients at the Augusta University Medical Center and the Children's Hospital of Georgia.

 Fellows gain experience using state-of-the-art equipment including dedicated procedure spiral CT, biplane digital angiography, digital radiology and fluoroscopy, and image manipulation on computer workstations.